Freezing-In Gravitational Waves: Introduction

 Our main assumption is that after the hot Big Bang a thermal plasma of particles in thermal equilibrium at a maximum temperature $\Tmax$ was present.
 In addition we assume that at this time no GWs are present.
 In an expanding universe GWs from the thermal plasma are continuously produced as the temperature decreases.
 The spectrum of the produced GWs peaks at a frequency on the order of the temperature at the time of production.
 If the redshift-temperature relation is linear, the GW spectra that are produced at different temperatures add up such that the observed GW spectrum today is enhanced.
 The spectrum of the produced GWs today peaks in the microwave regime and is hence dubbed the cosmic gravitational microwave background (CGMB).

-In principle the maximum temperature, $\Tmax$, of the thermal plasma can be as high as the Planck mass $\Mp\approx1.2\times 10^{19}\,$ GeV~\cite{Sakharov:1966fva}, however in inflationary scenarios it cannot be much higher than $10^{-3}\,\Mp$~\cite{Ringwald:2020ist}.
+In principle, the maximum temperature, $\Tmax$, of the thermal plasma can be as high as the Planck mass $\Mp\approx1.2\times 10^{19}\,$ GeV~\cite{Sakharov:1966fva}.
+However in slow roll inflationary cosmology it cannot be much higher than $10^{-3}\,\Mp$.
+This bound follows by first inferring the energy scale of inflation from the amplitude of scalar perturbations and the tensor-to-scalar ratio and then assuming an instantaneous and a maximally efficient reheating~\cite{Felder:1998vq} to a radiation dominated universe, cf. Ref.~\cite{Ringwald:2020ist} and Ref. \cite{Amin:2014eta} for a review.
+Note that $\Tmax>10^{-3}\,\Mp$ can be achieved in non-inflationary scenarios.
+One particular example are bouncing cosmology scenarios which can lead to $\Tmax$ which goes up to the Planck scale: $\Tmax< \Mp$, cf. Refs.~\cite{Brandenberger:2016vhg,Brandenberger:2020tcr,Hu:2020wul}.
 The maximum temperature of the thermal plasma is also bounded from below.
 The most conservative estimates set a lower limit around a few MeV~\cite{Kawasaki:1999na,Kawasaki:2000en,Giudice:2000ex,Hannestad:2004px,Hasegawa:2019jsa}, shortly before Big Bang nucleosynthesis took place.
-However, most scenarios require temperatures reaching well above the electroweak scale such that, e.g., sphalerons may be active in leptogenesis scenarios~\cite{Fukugita:1986hr}.
+However, most scenarios require temperatures reaching well above the electroweak scale such that, e.g., sphalerons can be active in leptogenesis scenarios~\cite{Fukugita:1986hr}.

-In previous works the CGMB spectrum was calculated by taking into account only \textit{single graviton production} processes.
-The calculation has been done for the Standard Model (SM)~\cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm} and for Beyond Standard Model (BSM) theories~\cite{Ringwald:2020ist,Castells-Tiestos:2022qgu,Klose:2022knn,Klose:2022rxh}.
-The resulting GW energy density per logarithmic momentum interval $\OmGW$ is in this case proportional to $g^2\times(\Tmax/\Mp)$, where $g$ is the internal coupling in the thermal bath.
+In previous works the CGMB spectrum has been calculated within the Standard Model (SM)~\cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm} and for Beyond Standard Model (BSM) theories~\cite{Ringwald:2020ist,Castells-Tiestos:2022qgu,Klose:2022knn,Klose:2022rxh}.
+Those works considered only \textit{single graviton production} processes.
+In this case the resulting GW energy density per logarithmic momentum interval, $\OmGW$, is proportional to $g^2\times(\Tmax/\Mp)$, where $g$ is the internal coupling in the thermal bath.
 Here, we extend previous works by also including GW production processes with two gravitons in the final state.
-These give a contribution to $\OmGW$ which is proportional to $\left(\Tmax/\Mp\right)^3$.
+These give a contribution to $\OmGW$ that is proportional to $\left(\Tmax/\Mp\right)^3$.
 We refer to this GW production channel as \textit{graviton pair production}.
-Depending on the values of $\Tmax/\Mp$ and $g$, the graviton pair production channel can be the dominating contribution to the CGMB spectrum for.
+Depending on the values of $\Tmax/\Mp$ and $g$, the graviton pair production channel can be the dominating contribution to the CGMB spectrum.
 In analogy to dark matter production from the thermal plasma we dub the GW production from the thermal plasma \textit{GW freeze-in production}.